 The decision to enter the United States illegally or to overstay a visa for such individuals is a simple economic one: Will I make enough money in the United States to pay the smuggler or the other fees what it cost to get here?
 E-Verify will effectively deny most of those individuals the opportunity to work in this country.
-By turning off the "jobs magnet" that lures those foreign nationals to this country, the flow of migrants stops.
+By turning off the "jobs magnet" that lures those foreign nationals to this country, that flow of migrants stops.

-The other problems facing the U immigration system would become manageable.
-The caseload facing of 400 immigration judges currently those individuals the opportunity to work in this country.
-By turning off foreign nationals to this country, that stands at about 856,000; that backlog could slowly be whittled down if the flow of illegal workers was stymied.
+The other problems facing the U.S. immigration system would become manageable.
+The caseload facing our 400 immigration judges currently stands at about 856,000; that backlog could slowly be whittled down if the flow of illegal workers was stymied.